ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 #### Attunement Bonus

 On a hit, you can choose to cast the *slow* spell on the target.
 The save DC is 8 + you proficiency bonus + your Strength or Dexterity bonus (the one used to determine your attack bonus).
-You can use this feature once per short rest.
+You can use this feature once per long rest.

 ### Hew